-UPDATE 1-Greek, Italian yield spread turns negative for first time since 2008
+UPDATE 2-Italian bonds yield more than Greece's for first time since 2008

 By Olga Cotaga

-LONDON, Nov 7 (Reuters) - The gap between Greek and Italian government bond spreads turned negative on Thursday for the first time since early 2008, amid expectations political uncertainty will return in Italy while the recognition of economic reforms has boosted Greek debt in recent weeks.
+LONDON, Nov 7 (Reuters) - Italy’s bond yields rose above those of three-time bailout recipient Greece on Thursday for the first time in more than a decade, amid expectations that political uncertainty will return in Italy and economic reforms had taken hold in Greece.

-The spread between the 10-year bond yields of the euro zone’s two most indebted states fell as low as -2.4 basis points.
-It was last at 0.20 bps.
-The gap has tightened since the start of the year, when it was at 164 bps.
+Greece’s 10-year bond yields were 5.1 basis points lower than those of Italy.
+At the start of the year Greece’s yield was 164 bps higher than Italy’s.
+Greek debt had been higher yielding than Italian debt since early 2008.

+Bond yields are a measure of how much interest a government has to pay investors to borrow.
+Greece and Italy have the highest debt levels as a share of economic output in the euro zone, but unlike Greece, Italy has not required a bailout.

-Greek bonds have rallied all year, and a credit rating upgrade from S&P to BB- with a positive outlook on Oct.
+Greece, which emerged only last year from its third bailout since 2010 after it was driven to the brink of collapse in a sovereign debt crisis, has seen its bonds rally all year.
+A credit rating upgrade from S&P to BB- with a positive outlook on Oct.
 25 has provided an extra boost, so further upgrades may follow.

-The euro zone’s rescue fund also recently agreed to allow Greece to repay early some of its debt to the International Monetary Fund, on which it pays higher interest than current market rates, providing a further boost.
+The euro zone’s rescue fund has also agreed to allow Greece to repay early some of its debt to the International Monetary Fund, on which it pays higher interest than current market rates, providing a further boost.

-If Greece’s economic reforms continue and its rating is raised to investment grade, “the big difference would be that it becomes eligible for ECB purchases,” Didier Saint Georges, managing direct and investment committee member at asset manager Carmignac told the Reuters asset allocation summit
+If Greece’s economic reforms continue and its rating is raised to investment grade, “the big difference” would be that its debt could be bought by the European Central Bank, Didier Saint Georges, managing director at asset manager Carmignac, told the Reuters asset allocation summit.

 “We’re not there yet, clearly, but that’s where the markets are in terms of trajectory.”